Iron-Ham/ReusableViews/README.md

 ### Dequeueing and Registering a UITableViewHeaderFooterView

 Requires that a class has the same reuse identifier as its class name.
-You must register your view type first.
+You must register your cell type first.

 ```swift
 // Registration